Lamandau Regency: Administrative districts

-Lamandau Regency comprises eight districts (kecamatan), detailed below with their areas and their population totals from the 2010 and 2020 censuses, along with their official population estimates as of mid-2023.
+Lamandau Regency comprises eight districts (kecamatan), detailed below with their areas and their population totals from the 2010 and 2020 censuses, along with their official population estimates as of mid 2025.
 The table also indicates the number of villages in each district, their administrative centers, and the corresponding postal codes.
-The regency encompasses a total of 85 rural desa and 3 urban kelurahan - the latter being Nanga Bulik (with 21,088 inhabitants as at 2023), Tapin Bini (1,154 inhabitants) and Kudangan (1,311 inhabitants).
+The regency encompasses a total of 85 rural desa and 3 urban kelurahan - the latter being Nanga Bulik (with 21,495 inhabitants as at mid 2024), Tapin Bini (1,245 inhabitants) and Kudangan (1,341 inhabitants).